 The Thracian Lowlands are one of the two prominent wine growing regions of Bulgaria.
 The name evokes ancient Thrace, inextricably linked with mythology and the epic Greek wars of history.
 This was the source of many of the most famous wines of those early times and the people of Troy apparently highly prized Thrace as a source of wine.
 With evidence of winemaking in this region going back to 4000 BC, Thrace is home to some of our earliest wine heritage.
 And Bulgaria has kept this tradition alive and has exploited its ideal grape growing soils and climate to a remarkable degree – in fact to the point that Bulgaria was the 4th largest producer of wine in the world.
 OK, most of this wine was staying in the former Soviet Union and, admittedly, the industry collapsed in the late 80’s due to some centrally imposed limits on the booze industry as well as the ultimate implosion of the Soviet Union.
 But those were mere passing episodes along the very long wine journey of Bulgaria.
 Today there is every opportunity for Bulgaria to parlay its advantageous wine regions and low cost of production into a world-beating wine offering.

 The Thracian Lowlands comprises a very large region along Bulgaria’s border with Greece and Turkey and is made of several sub-regions.
-International varieties have been relied upon heavily by the better quality producers of the area but there are some very interesting local varieties that are receiving more attention as the modern wine industry matures.
+International varieties have been relied upon heavily by the better quality producers of the area.
+But there are some very interesting local varieties that are receiving more attention as the modern wine industry matures.
 With a tremendous array of sub-regions and microclimates, and the support and motivation of the European Union – as well as that very deep wine history – Bulgarian wine makers are investing heavily in their infrastructure and focussing on quality.
 Bulgaria has a tremendous amount going for it but it remains somewhat overshadowed by all of the other competition in the international market.
 Nevertheless sales and exports are growing and, as this growth continues, the reputation and international recognition of the wines increase as well.

 Why the Thracian Lowlands for Wine?

 It is not just the long history that makes for wines of great pedigree here.
 The investment in winemaking and vineyards has been enormous.
-Although there are a large number of boutique producers there are also some very large producers such as Edoardo Miroglio, Villa Melnik, Orbelus Winery, Katarzina Estate, Bessa Valley and Boyar.
+Although there are a large number of boutique producers there are also some very large producers.
+Edoardo Miroglio, Villa Melnik, Orbelus Winery, Katarzina Estate, Bessa Valley and Boyar are examples.
 These players have the heft to break into the international market and to make the wines more accessible to wine drinkers around the world.
 They are also keenly focussed on quality.
 Many wines are winning international awards and scoring into the 90s among wine pundits.
 The wines also tend to be quite “international” in style – there is definitely some Parker style influence here.
 The style is also driven by the predominant wine varieties in use such as Cab and Merlot.
 However, there are also distinct and characterful local varietal wines to attract the adventurous wine seeker.